lokegustafsson/amba/architecture.md

 ### Init subcommand
-Init's main purpose is to initialize amba by downloading and building the guest images that are later ran jointly in S2E, libamba and QEMU.
+Init's main purpose is to initialize amba by downloading and building the guest images that are later ran jointly in S2E, AmbaPlugin and QEMU.

 This is done in several steps: